skx/labeller/README.md

 ## First Run

-The first time you run the script you'll be prompted to open a URL with your browser, and grant the permission to read/modify BUT NOT DELETE your email.
+The first time you run the script you'll be prompted to open a URL with your browser, and grant the permission to the script:

+* The script will get the ability to __read__ your mail.
+* The script will get the ability to __modify__ your mail.
+* The script __will not__ get the ability to delete your mail.

 Assuming you wish to proceed you'll get shown a token.
-Paste that into your console and you're good.
+Paste that into the console which showed you the URL, and you're then good to proceed.

-However there is another step.
-The first time you've logged in you'll see an error message:
+However there _might_ be another step, the first time you've logged in you __might__ see an error message:

 > Error 403: Access Not Configured.
 > Gmail API has not been used in project XXXXX before or it is disabled.
 >Enable it by visiting https://console.developers.google.com/apis/api/gmail.googleapis.com/overview?project=XXXXXX then retry.

-So do that.
-And FINALLY you should be good to go.
+If required do that, it really depends on the setup of the "project", which I'm hazy on.
+Anyway once you've done that you should be able to actually use the damn tool.